 The board has established a Human Resources and Governance committee that meets at least twice a year.
-Its function is to review the CEO's achievement against KPIs and to monitor performance and review the appropriate level of remuneration for the Directors, CEO and all issues relating to employee remuneration and seeks to ensure that management remuneration policies and practices facilitate the employment and motivation of top quality personnel.
+Its function is to review the CEO's achievement against KPIs and to monitor performance.
+The committee reviews the appropriate level of remuneration for the Directors, CEO, and all issues relating to employee remuneration.
+The committee seeks to ensure that management remuneration policies and practices facilitate the employment and motivation of high quality personnel.